 Lionel Messi's arrival in South Florida with Inter Miami could help soccer "thrive" in U.S.

+After checking in as a substitute early in the second half, Messi scored on a sensational free kick in stoppage time to give Inter Miami the win over Mexican club Cruz Azul in the Leagues Cup, and sending the sold-out crowd at DRV PNK Stadium in Fort Lauderdale into a frenzy.

-The Miami Herald even dedicated a full-page message saying "Bienvenido Messi" on Sunday.
+Messi's U.S. arrival is generating a frenzy of excitement in South Florida, with soccer fans extending him a warm welcome.
+The Miami Herald even dedicated a full-page message saying "Bienvenido Messi" last Sunday.

 Messi, who is Argentinian and regarded as one of the greatest players in soccer history, recently won his first World Cup trophy for his home country.
-He is now poised to bring his global celebrity to the United States, after announcing last month he has decided to play for Major League Soccer club Inter Miami.
+He now brings his global celebrity to the U.S., after announcing last month he has decided to play in the MLS.

 Messi's arrival, coupled with the Women's World Cup as the women's national team efforts a three-peat, will contribute to the growth of soccer in America, said Roger Bennett, co-founder of Men in Blazers, a soccer-focused media company.